findy-network/findy-common-go/README.md

 	"google.golang.org/grpc"
 )

+// Generates new Aries invitation for agent and prints out the invitation JSON string.
+// JWT token should be acquired using authentication service before executing this call.
-// Note: this may panic on incorrect configuration/authentication/etc. func TryCreateInvitation(ctx context.Context, jwtToken, label string) (*agency.Invitation, error) {
+// Note: this function panics on incorrect configuration. func TryCreateInvitation(ctx context.Context, jwtToken, label string) {
 	conf := client.BuildClientConnBase(
 		"/path/to/findy-common-go/cert",
 		"localhost",